greatscottgadgets/ubertooth/host/README.md

 -----------------
 These tools link to libbtbb  (http://libbtbb.sourceforge.net/).
-The versions tend to be matched, git should always work with git and all releases should come in matched pairs (until the interface stabalises).
+The versions tend to be matched, git should always work with git and all releases should come in matched pairs (until the interface stabilizes).
 Libbtbb can be retrieved from git and built as follows:

 $ git clone git://git.code.sf.net/p/libbtbb/code libbtbb